 So, here’s a little video on how to make them.
 You can also watch it on YouTube here, or you can scroll down for the written instructions.

-Turn the tube halfway to the right side, so that you can match the short raw edges.
+Step 2: Turn the fabric tube halfway to the right side, so that you can match the short raw edges.
 Make sure to do this so that the gap in the stitching stays on the outside of the tube.

 Match the seams and the short raw edges.
 Stitch around the tube to sew the raw edges together, by placing the machine presser foot inside the circle (watch the video if that step doesn’t make sense).